Potchefstroom High School for Boys: Sports

 The school has a reputation for being very sports-orientated as every student is required to participate in at least one sport during each sport's season.
-Since the schools inception "Boys High" has produced many internationally recognized sportsmen.
+Since the school's inception "Boys High" has produced many internationally recognized sportsmen.
 A wide variety of sports are offered at the school of which the more popular ones include: rugby, hockey, cricket, tennis, and swimming.
 Beyond this, each student is then required to do athletics at inter-house level.

 Apart from the local schools Potchefstroom Boys' traditional sporting rivals include Pretoria Boys’ High, King Edwards, Jeppe Boys, Parktown Boys and St Stithians each year.

 Cultural

-The school's cultural activities are run with the school's teaching staff in collaboration with the students, activities such as plays and public speaking occur regularly.
+The school's cultural activities are run with the school's teaching staff in collaboration with the students; activities such as plays and public speaking occur regularly.

 Alumni

 Old Boys Society

 The school's alumni is formed of old school members who join the school's Old Boys Society.
 This is often referred to as Old Mooi because of the schools close proximity to the Mooi River which bisects the town of Potchefstroom.
-Among other tasks, the society is responsible for the over-seeing of the school and helps with the SGB (Student Governing Body).
+Among other tasks, the society is responsible for overseeing the school and helps with the Student Governing Body.
 The society is also responsible for meetings and student reunions.